-With a fresh perspective on alternative dream-pop, Caveboy root themselves in the primal and build to multi-layered experiences.
-Influenced by similar childhoods, Caveboy is the culmination of the shared life experiences of its three members Michelle Bensimon (Lead Vocals, Guitar, Synth), Isabelle Banos (Synth, Bass, Backing Vocals) and Lana Cooney (Drums, Backing Vocals).
+With a fresh yet nostalgic perspective on alternative pop, Montreal’s Caveboy root themselves in the timeless music of their parent’s generation and build to unforgettable chaos during their live performances.
+Caveboy is the culmination of the shared life experiences of its three members Michelle Bensimon (Lead Vocals, Guitar, Synth), Isabelle Banos (Synth, Bass, Backing Vocals) and Lana Cooney (Drums, Backing Vocals).
 They revel in ideas of fearlessness, self-sufficiency, the extraordinary, and that which is feral and cannot be tamed.

-With a powerful live set not to be missed, Caveboy are the band you'll be talking about the next day.
+With a powerful live set not to be missed, Caveboy are a band to keep an eye on.

 "Mixing ‘80s-indebted new wave tunes with a sprinkle of dance-punk, as well as melodies appealing to fans of artists as classic as Bruce Springsteen and as modern as HAIM, their catchy repertoire of material – plus a brief cover of Justin Timberlake’s “What Goes Around… Comes Around” – made for a rightfully well-received set."

 "Caveboy absolutely need to release a full-length album soon.
 I feel like life’s further existence depends on it.
 The band was a lively experience with vocals that could blow the roof off.
 They are a much more unhinged Tegan and Sara, with summer songs and guitar solos that could make you dance yourself silly.
 The band asked whether their audience wanted a Justin Timberlake or a Selena Gomez cover.
 With the latter choice winning, the band soothed the crowd.
 At one point, the each member grouped themselves close together, and in unison they lost control.
 It was a loveable and unforgettable chaos."